Travel Insurance Cancellation Cover

-The common misconception is that all cancellations, delays, or missed travel situations are covered by travel insurance, but this is not the case.
-We help explain the misunderstandings around travel insurance and cancellation cover, so that you can head on holiday knowing when you’re covered.
+Not all cancellations, delays, or missed travel plans are covered by travel insurance, contrary to popular belief.
+We help explain the misunderstandings around travel insurance cancellation cover, so that you can head on holiday knowing when you’re covered, and importantly, when you’re not.

 What is Cancellation cover?

-If you have a comprehensive travel insurance policy, it includes cancellation cover.
-Cancellation cover varies across insurers, but it generally means the lost deposits and cancellation fees for pre-paid holiday arrangements due to unforeseen circumstances, which are not expected, intended, or within your control.
+If you have a comprehensive travel insurance policy, it will include cancellation cover.
+Cancellation cover varies across insurers, but it generally means you can be reimbursed for the lost deposits and cancellation fees for pre-paid holiday arrangements cancelled due to unforeseen circumstances, which are not expected, intended, or within your control.

 Different sections of your travel insurance policy relate to different times and parts of your trip.
-Generally, anything that happens before travelling falls under ‘Cancellation’ and anything that happens once you have already started your journey will generally fall under ‘Alternative Transport Expenses’, ‘Travel Delay Expenses’ or ‘Disruption of Journey’.
-But they are all different remedies to unforeseen circumstances which might affect your trip.
+Generally, anything that happens before travelling falls under ‘Cancellation’ and anything that happens once you have already started your journey will typically fall under ‘Alternative Transport Expenses’, ‘Travel Delay Expenses’ or ‘Disruption of Journey’ benefits.
+They are all, in essence, just different remedies to unforeseen circumstances which might cause cancellations during your trip, or indeed, cancellation of your whole trip altogether.

 Compare Cancellation Coverage

-It depends on which policy you choose.
-Most insurers offer different cover levels and often at very different price points.
+The level of cancellationc cover you will have depends on which policy you choose.
+Most insurers offer different cancellation cover levels and often at very different price points.
 We’ve compared the cheapest comprehensive-style policy offered by each insurer to give you a rough idea.
 To compare coverage and prices for your trip, use our quote function above.

 InsurerUnderwriterPolicy NameCancellationBuy Now